top of page

 Luckily, at the time, I had a creative and unabashed friend in my life known as “Big Gay Jim.”
 (The universe always sends us exactly what and who we need.)
 Jim was following his artistic talents running a small theater company.
 He put on variety shows and musicals that were performed at the Elbo Room in Chicago.
 I asked if I could choreograph and perform in a skit in his upcoming show, and forever changing my life, he said “yes.”
 I had a major role in his next two productions and had So.
 Much.
 Fun!!!

-And now, I teach people who are looking for clarity in a new career path that having fun helps discover your feminine genius.
-When you don’t yet know where you want go in your career, fun is the place to start.
-Why?
-Because playfulness and creativity sparks your feminine energy.
-And in the measurement of energy vibrations, feeling joy is the highest vibration available.
+Third, in the measurement of energy, having fun and feeling joy is the highest vibration available.
 There are lower, less fun vibrations of course like: powerlessness, fear, frustration, and apathy.
 And while you’re in those lower vibrations, you attract more into your life of that energy (hello unhappy professional life!).
+When you bring yourself up to the level of joy – through pure fun and play – you begin attracting more positive experiences and opportunities into your life.

 About the Author